ApiLogicServer/Docs/docs/Tech-DSL.md

 &nbsp;

+### How To Capture Declarations

+Declarations express and document system behavior, so it's important how they are captured.
+The following sections explore capturing these via a User Interface, or a programming language.

+&nbsp;

 ## Capture with a User Interface

-Declarations express and document system behavior, so it's important how they are captured.
 One way is a user interface.
 This affords the some opportunities to make things simple, but offer some challenges on persisting the language elements (meta data).
 These are described below.

 ### Type checking, Lookups